enviodev/docs/blog/2023-08-22-envio-grant-program-is-live.md

 ## Wondering what to build? 👀

-Here are a few example use cases you can ship using Envio:
+Here are a few example use-cases you can ship using Envio:

 - A simple decentralized application (DApp)
 - A useful dashboard (e.g. DeFi staking opportunity dashboard, aggregating protocol fees, etc).